Second-Responders to the arts

 - Creating works related to emergency events and their aftermath; get and distribute local art productions

-about what is happening; use our art to help build morale and provide direction for future recovery.
-In cases
+related to what is happening; use art to help build morale and provide direction for future recovery.

-of artists being persecuted or censored, we can put pressure through our art, with our petitions
+- In cases of artists being persecuted or censored, we can work to put pressure through our art, with our petitions

-and letters; support the victims and inform audiences with poetry, stories, paintings, performances and
+- We can support the victims and their families, inform audiences through poetry, stories, paintings,

-other actions that can celebrate the work of the persecuted or express outrage about the circumstances, etc.;
+- we can celebrate the work of the persecuted or express outrage and dissent through our art;

 - Set up poetry, art and other workshops for children and adults in stricken communities;

-- To host benefits and other events to raise funds and resources for recovery,
+- host benefits and other events to raise funds and resources for recovery;

-- To support and participate in events by local artists, to help boost morale
+- support and participate in events by local artists, help boost morale

-and to inspire and appreciate the work of rescue teams and other first responders
+and to inspire and appreciate the work of first responders and others

-engaged on the ground in the difficult work.
-To provide entertainment for victims
+engaged on the ground in a disaster, as well as provide relief and entertainment for victims

 Where are we now.
 What is Needed?

-Second-Responders is in the formative stage.
+Second-Responders is a heuristic idea.
 What we respond to, how we

 respond, what actions we can take are all matters up for discussion and our imaginations.

-One special interest of mine has been how poets and other artists might respond to help with
+One special focus of Arts Responders is how poets and other artists might respond to help with

-with early repair of an arts community after large-scale natural and human-made disasters such as
+with early repair of an arts community after large-scale natural or human-made disasters such as

 the Japanese tsunami, or wars (too numerable to list), or mass dislocations of people.

-These are events in which first-responders are primarily
+These are events in which the first-responders are primarily

-concerned, as they need be, with saving lives, providing food and shelter and restoring
+concerned, as they need to be, with saving lives, providing food and shelter and restoring

 effected communities to habitable conditions.
 The disruption and devastation to the arts

-of communities from their capacity to express themselves through art may be one of the most serious
+of communities from their capacity to express themselves through their arts may be one of the most serious

 and long-term adverse consequences of such disasters.
 We have seen this, for example, in the bombings